Minimal SU(6) Gauge-Higgs Grand Unification: Model

 Since the right handed (RH) up and down quark are in different bulk representations, they connect to different left handed (LH) doublets within their multiplets.
 In consequence, the $\bf{15}$ and $\bf{20}$ have to be connected to form one light LH doublet eigenstate, which we will realize by brane masses on the AdS boundaries.
 On the UV brane, the masses have to respect the $SU(5)\times U(1)_X$ symmetry, which only leaves the option to add UV Yukawa terms between the $SU(5)$ sub-representations of the bulk fields.
 In order to respect the $U(1)_X$ gauge symmetry one needs to introduce a charged scalar $\Phi_X$ on the UV brane that obtains a vacuum expectation value (vev).
 The resulting spontaneous $U(1)_X$ breaking will lead to a radial mode and one Goldstone boson associated to the breaking, see below.

 Although one can give masses to all the SM fermions by this mechanism, these $SU(5)$ symmetric UV interactions are still too constrained to avoid the appearance of light non-SM modes, a generic problem in GHGUT~\cite{Hosotani:2015hoa,Furui:2016owe,Hosotani:2016njs}.
-Indeed, introducing large tensor representations leads in general to additional light fermionic content and one needs to make sure it can be pushed beyond current LHC reach.
-As we will demonstrate in the following, this can be achieved by introducing further symmetry breaking.
+As we will demonstrate in the following, the additional light states from the large tensor representations can be pushed beyond LHC reach by introducing further symmetry breaking.

 Here we choose to add additional brane interactions on the IR boundary.
 The minimal option is employing a $SU(4)$ fundamental $\Phi_A$, charged under $U(1)_A$, that will reduce the former to $SU(3)_c$ with the full breaking pattern reading $SU(4)\times U(1)_A\rightarrow SU(3)_c\times U(1)_Y$.
 In turn, the remaining symmetry on the IR boundary is just $G_{SM}$.
 Yukawa couplings between $SU(2)_L \times SU(4)$ representations and the $SU(4)$ scalar become brane masses once the scalar gets a vev and such terms will also allow to lift the degeneracy between the down and charge lepton masses, see below.
 Similarly as on the UV brane, a radial mode and now 7 Goldstone bosons emerge, that decompose as $(\mathbf{3},\mathbf{1})_{-1/3}\oplus(\mathbf{1},\mathbf{1})_0$ under $G_{\textrm{SM}}$.